yan-soon/tp/docs/DeveloperGuide.md

 #### Proposed Implementation

 The proposed undo/redo mechanism is facilitated by `VersionedGradPad`.
-It extends `GradPad` with an undo/redo history, stored internally as an `gradPadStateList` and `currentStatePointer`.
+It extends `GradPad` with an undo/redo history, stored internally as a `gradPadStateList` and `currentStatePointer`.
 Additionally, it implements the following operations:

 * `VersionedGradPad.commit()` — Saves the current GradPad state in its history.